-Type The analysis engine to use.
-Set this parameter to
+Туре The analysis engine to use.
+Set this parameter to ObjectClassRecognition .

-ObjectClassRecognition.

 Input (Optional) The image track to process.
-If you do not specify an input track, Media Server processes the first track of the correct type that is
+If you do not specify an input track, Media Server processes the first track of the correct type that is produced by the ingest engine.
 Recognizer The recognizer to use.
 NOTE: To run object class recognition with a surveillance license, set the parameter SurveillanceRecognizer instead.
-With a surveillance license you can use only certain pre-trained recognizers

-DetectionThreshold

-(Optional) The minimum confidence score necessary for Media Server to output a result.
+With a surveillance license you can use only certain pre-trained recognizers.
+DetectionThreshold (Optional) The minimum confidence score necessary for Media Server to output a result.
 Any result with a confidence score below the threshold is discarded.

-[ObjectClassRecognition]

-Type=ObjectClassRecognition

-Recognizer=roadscene

-DetectionThreshold=30

-For more information about these parameters, refer to the Media Server Reference.
+For example: [ObjectClassRecognition] Type=ObjectClassRecognition Recognizer=roadscene DetectionThreshold=30 For more information about these parameters, refer to the Media Server Reference.